-IBM did not disclose the acquisition
+IBM did not disclose

 David Vaughn, marketing manager for IBM storage systems, said IBM would sell Nextra as an addition to its current storage lineup, rather than replacing any systems it sells now.
 "This gives us an architecture that allows us to address what we call emerging workloads -- Web 2.0 applications, digital media, etc.," he said.
 "It also brings a very talented group of people into the IBM Storage Group."